A41 road: Solihull to Wolverhampton

 In 2004, there were plans to re-route the road between Birmingham & West Bromwich along the current A457 via Smethwick & up to the M5 at Junction 1 along the current A4252.
 These plans were scrapped soon after.
 It bypasses West Bromwich on a dual-carriageway called the Expressway, which opened in 1973.
-There is a grade separated roundabout with the A4031 and the former route follows the A4196 from a roundabout.
+There is a grade separated roundabout with the A4031.
 The grade separated roundabout opened over 20 years after the Expressway, relieving what had been a major bottleneck.
+At the next roundabout, the A41 follows a new route with the original route (Old Meeting Street) being designated as the A4196.

-The new route opened in 1995 and is called the Black Country New Road, and crosses the West Midlands Metro tram near Guns Village.
+The new route opened in 1995 and is called the Black Country New Road, and crosses the West Midlands Metro tram line near Guns Village.
 There is a roundabout with the B4149 at Swan Village.
 From the roundabout with the A461 (for Dudley) at Great Bridge, it overlaps the A461 (to Walsall), crosses the Tame Valley Canal, meets the A4037 at a roundabout and goes under the West Midlands Metro near Wednesbury Parkway tram stop.
 The A461 heads off to junction 9 of the M6 and Walsall.
 The A41 follows the old route from the next roundabout and enters the borough of Walsall.
 At the junction with the A4444 (the final phase of the Black Country New Road) it crosses the Walsall Canal.

 There are junctions with the A4098 (where the road enters the borough of Wolverhampton) and B4163.
 The road goes straight through the middle of Bilston, where it meets the dual-carriageway A463 Black Country Route at a busy roundabout.
 Close by is the Bilston Central tram stop, near Morrisons.
 There is a junction with the B4484 (for the A454) near The Crescent tram stop.
 At Priestfield, it meets the B4162, and passes the City of Wolverhampton College Wellington Road Campus (Bilston) near Priestfield tram stop.
 From here, the West Midlands Metro runs down the centre of the road.
 There is a signalised junction with the A4126 (trams and buses use the nearside lane towards Wolverhampton) and the road passes under the Wolverhampton loop of the West Coast Main Line at Monmore Green, and crosses the Birmingham Canal.
 It overlaps the A4150 Wolverhampton Ring Road, then passes West Park Hospital and crosses the Staffordshire & Worcestershire Canal.
 It passes through Tettenhall, past Tettenhall College.